 You won't see a store on every street corner, but PC Connection is just a click away.
 A leading direct marketer of computer products in the US, the company sells hardware, software, networking devices, and peripherals.
 It offers more than 300,000 items from manufacturers such as Apple, Hewlett-Packard, and Microsoft.
 PC Connection also provides a range of IT services.
 Through its catalogs, websites, and direct sales force, PC Connection targets small and midsized businesses, large corporations, government agencies, and educational institutions, as well as individual consumers.
-PC Connection was founded in 1982 by Patricia Gallup (chairman and CEO) and David Hall (director).
+PC Connection was founded in 1982 by chairman Patricia Gallup and director David Hall.

+PC Connection owns four sales companies, each of which has the ability to deliver custom-configured computer systems overnight.
 Small and midsized businesses (SMB) are PC Connection's largest customer segment, typically accounting for more than 40% of sales.
 SMB customers are served by the company's PC Connection Sales subsidiary.
-Large corporate accounts, handled by PC Connection's MoreDirect subsidiary, generate about 30% of revenues.
-Public sector customers (including government agencies and educational institutions) contribute about 25% of sales and are served by PC Connection's GovConnection subsidiary.
-The PC Connection Express subsidiary handles orders from individual consumers and home office customers, which account for roughly 5% of sales.
+Large corporate accounts, handled by PC Connection's MoreDirect subsidiary, generate about 35% of revenues.
+Public sector customers (including government agencies and educational institutions) contribute just over 20% of sales and are served by PC Connection's GovConnection subsidiary.
+The company's Professional Computer Center (dba ValCom Technology) was acquired in 2011.

-CEO Gallup and director Hall each control about a third of the company's shares.
+Chairman Gallup and Director Hall together control about 62% of PC Connection's shares.